gabrielmcg/Docker-docs/ops/README.md

 <p class="p">This minor update to Splunk Enterprise supports monitoring of Kubernetes logs and metrics.
 Kubernetes metadata is collected by
-  a universal forwarder implemented as a "Deployment" (one replica), while logs are collected by a universal forwarder running on each Kubernetes nodes (DaemonSet).
+  a universal forwarder implemented as a <code class="ph codeph">Deployment</code> (with just one replica), while logs are collected by a universal forwarder running on each Kubernetes node using a <code class="ph codeph">DaemonSet</code>.
 The integration leverages the open-source Splunk IT Monitoring and Troubleshooting project at
   <a class="xref" href="https://github.com/splunk/docker-itmonitoring" target="_blank">https://github.com/splunk/docker-itmonitoring</a>.

 </p>

-<p class="p">The update also includes new versions of Splunk software components - see the section on installing
+<p class="p">This update also includes new versions of Splunk software components - see the section on installing
   the <strong class="ph b">Splunk App for Windows Infrastructure</strong> and its dependencies
   <a class="xref" href="#splunk-pre-deploy__splunk-mvi2-versions">here</a>.</p>